How to Keep Green Vegetables Bright Green

 - the duration of cooking time

-Continue to cook the green vegetables until they are slightly tender and with a mild crunch.
+- Replace the lid and continue to cook on medium to medium-high heat until greens are tender (but not mushy,) with a mild crunch.
 Cooking greens in a lot of water, with a little baking soda, and for a short amount of time ensures bright greens every time.